 Advanced Absorbency for Skin Protection

-It also helps neutralize the acidity of urine which supports a healthier skin environment.
-This reduces the risk of irritation and helps maintain skin integrity over time
+It also helps neutralize urine acidity, which supports a healthier skin environment.
+This reduces the risk of irritation and helps maintain skin integrity over time.

 Added Skin Conditioning Benefits